 Soccer Power Camp

-Since 1997 over 3,000 kids have trained in the summer camp, which accepts kids as young as three years old, as soon as he can kick a ball.
-Every summer, they go twice a week to three different venues: the Army/Ascom Field at Fort Bonifacio, the Alabang Country Club fields in Muntinlupa, and the Nomads Field, Merville Park Subdivision in Parañaque.
+Since 1997 over5,000 children have trained in the summer camp, which accepts children as young as three years old, as soon as he/she can kick a ball.
+Every summer, they go twice a week to different venues: the Army/Ascom Field at Fort Bonifacio, Turf at BGC-Global City Taguig, the Alabang Country Club fields in Muntinlupa, and the Nomads Field, Merville Park Subdivision in Parañaque.
 In addition, a special summer clinic is held free of charge for dependents of Army/Ascom officers and soldiers.
-The summer culminates in a football festival where over 800 participants compete in a tournament.
+The summer culminates in a football festival where over 1,000 participants compete in a tournament.

-In November a large number of football players and enthusiasts gather to pit their skills against each other in the Alaska Cup, a tournament patterned after the Gothia Cup, the world’s biggest football event in terms of number of participants.
-Over 3,000 football players compete in twelve age brackets, from kids to adults, on 22 mini-football fields at the Alabang Country Club.
-Through its eleven years of existence, this annual event has drawn more than 25,000 players.
-Makes one wonder why, with so many enthusiasts, the state of local football suffers in comparison to most other countries.
+In November, a large number of football players and enthusiasts gather to pit their skills against each other in the Alaska Football Cup, a tournament patterned after the Gothia Cup, the world’s biggest football event in terms of number of participants.
+Near5,000 football players compete in twelve age brackets, from children to adults, on 30 mini-football fields at the Alabang Country Club.
+Through its eleven years of existence, this annual event has drawn close to 50,000 players.

 I asked Mr. Trillo how his company benefits from the program.
 He answered, “Of course, we would hope that the program will boost sales for our company, but more importantly, we are just happy that we contribute in nation-building through discipline and well-rounded individuals with sound mind and sound body.
 Our President and COO Wilfred Steven Uytengsu is our staunchest proponent of being a well-rounded individual.
 He is a health buff and a tri-athlete champion.”